 As the Arkansas River continues to flow south, the temperatures keep going north!
 Just two hours south in Cañon City, CO, temperatures are typically 20+ degrees warmer than Breckenridge.

 With substantially warmer temperatures, whitewater rafting in the Royal Gorge area is the best way to cool off!
 Performance Tours offers two trips on the Arkansas River from our Cañon City office.
 The legendary Royal Gorge is a world-renowned raft trip perfect for adrenaline-seeking guests looking for advanced, class 4+ rapids.
 Bighorn Sheep Canyon is the family-friendly section of the Royal Gorge area, with moderate class 3+ rapids and sweeping canyon views.

-When visiting the mountains of Colorado, it’s important to remember that weather varies minute-by-minute and mile-by-mile.
-As the locals say around here, if you don’t like the weather just wait a few minutes or drive a few miles.
+To sum it up, when visiting the mountains of Colorado, it’s important to remember that weather varies minute-by-minute and mile-by-mile.
+As the locals say around here if you don’t like the weather just wait a few minutes or drive a few miles.
 This time of year, you just have to drive a bit further.